Huy-Ngo/acanban/docs/source/meth/database/task.rst

    The date and time for the deadline of the task.

-Even though individual tasks are not required to be evaluated and the evaluation does not add to the final evaluation, an evaluation field was designed for task so that the assignees can receive a measurable feedback on their work.
+Even though individual tasks are not required to be evaluated and the evaluation does not add to the final evaluation, an evaluation field was designed for tasks so that the assignees can receive a measurable feedback on their work.

 ``evaluation`` : ``number``